 Jasmina is currently coordinating the ICON and ANSWER-2 projects.
 She has been involved in health behaviour research for over five years, providing research, data management and analysis support for longitudinal and multi-site randomized control studies at UBC and the BC Centre for Disease Control (BCCDC).
 She has an interest in understanding how web and mobile-based tools can be applied towards chronic disease management and knowledge translation.

-In her spare time, she enjoys board games, biking, berry picking and aerobics exercise.
+In her spare time, she enjoys board games, biking, berry picking and cardio.

 Navi Grewal earned an MSc in Experimental Medicine from the University of British Columbia.